-Buckley AFB's host unit, the 460th Space Wing, falls under the direction of 14th Air Force and Air Force Space Command.
+Buckley AFB's host unit, the 460th Space Wing, falls under the direction of the Department of the Air Force and United States Space Force.
 For its day-to-day operational mission the 460th SW directly supports Combatant Commands across the globe.

 Besides being the home of the 460 SW, the base also hosts the 140th Wing, Colorado Air National Guard (COANG), the Navy Operational Support Center, the Aerospace Data Facility-Colorado, the Army Aviation Support Facility and the Air Reserve Personnel Center.
 These are also known as the "Big Five" mission partners at Buckley.